ansegura7/NLP/README.md

 - spaCy 3.0.5

 ## Contributing and Feedback
-Any kind of feedback/criticism would be greatly appreciated (algorithm design, documentation, improvement ideas, spelling mistakes, etc...).
+Any kind of feedback/suggestions would be greatly appreciated (algorithm design, documentation, improvement ideas, spelling mistakes, etc...).
+If you want to make a contribution to the course you can do it through a PR.

 ## Author
 - Created by Andrés Segura Tinoco
 - Created on June 04, 2019
-- Updated on Apr 06, 2021
+- Updated on July 04, 2021

 ## License
 This project is licensed under the terms of the MIT license.